 Licensed professional counselors (LPCs) are mental health professionals who are trained to provide individual and group therapy and counseling.
 Although the term “LPC” is most commonly associated with the United States, other countries, such as Canada, use the term “counselor” to describe similar professionals.
 These mental health professionals can provide a variety of therapy services to a variety of people, but they cannot typically prescribe medication.
-In most cases, any medications required an LPC’s clients must be prescribed a medical doctor or nurse practitioner.
+In most cases, any medications required by an LPC’s clients must be prescribed by a medical doctor or nurse practitioner.
 Many jurisdictions allow LPCs to run private practices, while others restrict this type of activity in some way.

 LPCs are one of the few types of professionals allowed to provide psychotherapy, counseling, and other mental health services in the United States.
 Individual states grant them licenses, though the requirements are generally similar across the board.
 A master’s degree in a relevant field of study is usually required before an individual can qualify to become an LPC.
 Although advanced degrees are common among LPCs, they are not required.
 Before a license is issued, they are usually required to provide a certain number of hours of counseling services while under close supervision.